isabella232/limitless-flows-blueprint/blueprint/index.md

 - Open messaging
 - Chat (This flow is compatible with web chat v1.1 & web chat v2)
 - Connect Limitless to your email channels
-- Additional Considerations

 ## **Solution components**
 **Limitless GigCX** - A product your organization can quickly build a qualified crowd of expert users to resolve customer support tickets.
 Experts are available 24/7, in any language, to deliver amazing support at a significantly lower cost to serve.
 You can find out more about Limitless and GigCX at: <https://www.limitlesstech.com/>

-**Archtect Flows** - A flow in Architect, a drag and drop web-based design tool, dictates how Genesys Cloud handles inbound or outbound interactions.
+**Architect Flows** - A flow in Architect, a drag and drop web-based design tool, dictates how Genesys Cloud handles inbound or outbound interactions.

-Limitless and GigCX brings the power to Genesys Cloud using these flows.
-Open messaging, chat, and email channels in Genesys Cloud can be connected to Limitless APIs to bring GigCX Experts into the conversation via the SmartCrowd platform.

 ## **Prerequisites**
 **Specialized knowledge**